 5. Poor concentration is a sign of depression

 Finding it hard to make decisions or finding that negative thoughts take over the mind.

 6. Hopelessness and helplessness

 Thinking “What’s the point?” and seeing little hope for change in the future.

 People with depression may lose weight or gain weight depending on how they respond.
-The weight change, though, can be an important sign of depression.

 8. Thoughts of death are signs of depression

 While thinking about death occasionally is normal, becoming preoccupied with it is less so.

 9. Worthlessness and guilt

 This lowers their self-esteem and creates feelings of guilt and worthlessness.

 Signs of depression are difficult to spot

 Since it can come on gradually, the signs of depression may be difficult to spot.